Kac1509/ZebrafishClassifier/README.md

 to a csv file.

 ├── Setup.py
 This file is used to setup environment.
 In this file all the paths are set and the data is extracted from the zip file.
 All folders are cleared to reset the environment for the next run.

 ## Authors

 * **Kaleem Corbin** - (https://github.com/Kac1509)
 * **Lazar Stojkovic** - (https://github.com/stojk)
 * **Vojislav Gligorovski** - (https://github.com/voja95)

-## Acknowledgments

-*